 Dynamic Update of Resources

-The Controller MUST be capable of using the Query API to discover and dynamically report the state of any registered resource, including Node, Device, Source, Flow, Sender, and Receiver.
+In Registered Operation, the Controller uses the Query API to discover and track the state of any registered resource, including Node, Device, Source, Flow, Sender, and Receiver.

 - The Controller MUST indicate available Senders to the User.

 - The Controller MUST reflect changes in presence/absence of Senders to the User after a maximum of 30 seconds.